 Ranger-led science education activities and field trips are available for K-12 students on Wednesdays, Thursdays, and Fridays.

 Various science education activities in wetlands ecology are available for K-5 students.
 Among others, these activities include Dipnetting and the Big Bug Hunt.
-For an activity brochure for K-5 or to book a field trip, email the preserve or call 504-689-3690 ext.
-25.
+For an activity brochure for K-5 or to book a field trip, email the preserve or call 504-689-3690.

 6th - 12th

 Higher intensity wetlands ecology field trip activities are available for students in grades 6-12.
 These have a higher scientific intensity than our K-5 activities and include data collection and monitoring.
-Email or call the preserve at 504-689-7611 ext.
-25 for more information or to obtain a grade 6-8 or 9-12 activity brochure.
+Email or call the preserve at 504-689-3690 for more information or to obtain a grade 6-8 or 9-12 activity brochure.

 For environmental science-focused high school students, we offer students the ability to participate in real scientific data collection through our suite of citizen science projects.
 A list of these projects is available on our citizen science page.